glennmusa/mock-spacestation/README.md

 ### Manually connecting to the Spacestation and Groundstation

-You can also manually get configured to SSH to the Spacestation and Groudstation: [docs/manually-get-ssh-key.md](docs/manually-get-ssh-key.md)
+You can also manually get configured to SSH into the Spacestation and Groudstation: [docs/manually-get-ssh-key.md](docs/manually-get-ssh-key.md)